dabhanddevelopments/Alpheus/README.md

+sudo apt-get install mysql-server nginx python-pip python-dev build-essential git apache2 python-mysqldb

+$ sudo pip install --upgrade pip

-k### Install Django
+### Install Django
 Some dependencies only work with Django 1.4, so that is what we use for now.
-Download from https://www.djangoproject.com/download/1.4.5/tarball
+Download from https:/.djangoproject.com/download/1.4.5/tarball

     tar xzvf Django-1.4.5.tar.gz
     cd Django-1.4.5